norbert-acedanski/ciphers/README.md

     - Optional argument:
         - __lettersToCodeWith__ - list of 2 characters to decode the message with.
 Default value is _["a", "b"]_.
         - __uniqueCoding__ - bool variable, that specifies whether to use unique encoding on bacon deciphering.
 Default value is _False_.
+8. _atbashCipher_ accepts 2 arguments and 1 optional argument:
+    - Required arguments:
+        - __text__ - text to cipher (from _readFile_ function),
+        - __alphabet__ - kind of alphabet you work with (latin, polish, etc.) - both are variables in the script,
+    - Optional argument:
+        - __includeDigits__ - specifies whether numbers contained in the text should be ciphered (_True_/_False_ variable with _False_ being default option).
+Function can be used either to cipher or decipher messages.
-8. Script should print the result to the terminal.
+9. Script should print the result to the terminal.

 # Usage
 Use it to play with ciphering and deciphering messages as you wish.